RabbitTortoise/encosy-engine/README.md

 - Desktop Development with C++
 - C++ Modules for v143 build tools
 3. GPU with Resizable BAR enabled
-- Project should still work without one as the allocated buffers are still small.
-But the rendering engine is built with the assumption that the CPU can address the whole GPU memory via Resizable BAR.
+- Project should still work without the feature as the allocated buffers are small.
+But the rendering engine is currently built with the assumption that the CPU can address the whole GPU memory via Resizable BAR.
 4. Vulkan SDK 1.3.275 or newer.
 You have to install vma with the SDK installer!.
 5. CMake 3.28 or newer.